pefarrell/pefarrell.github.io/index.md

 <h2 id="forthcoming">Forthcoming</h2>

-<p>2025-02-24: I will give a invited talk at the <a href="https://sfb65.univie.ac.at/">3rd SFB International Workshop on Taming Complexity in Partial Differential Systems</a> in Vienna, Austria, organised by Anton Arnold, Norbert Mauser, Ilaria Perugia, Dirk Praetorius, and Joachim Schöberl.</p>
+<p>2025-02-24: I will give a invited talk at the <a href="https://sfb65.univie.ac.at/">3rd SFB International Workshop on Taming Complexity in Partial Differential Systems</a> organised by Anton Arnold, Norbert Mauser, Ilaria Perugia, Dirk Praetorius, and Joachim Schöberl in Vienna, Austria.</p>
-<p>2024-09-23: I will give a plenary talk at a conference on <a href="https://www2.karlin.mff.cuni.cz/~prusv/ncmm/conference/mpde/info.html">Modelling, partial differential equations analysis and computational mathematics in material sciences</a> in Prague.</p>
+<p>2024-09-23: I will give a plenary talk at a conference on <a href="https://www2.karlin.mff.cuni.cz/~prusv/ncmm/conference/mpde/info.html">Modelling, partial differential equations analysis and computational mathematics in material sciences</a> in Prague, Czechia.</p>
-<p>2024-09-16: I am organising the <a href="https://www.firedrakeproject.org/firedrake_24.html">Firedrake 2024 user meeting</a> in Oxford.</p>
+<p>2024-09-16: I am organising the <a href="https://www.firedrakeproject.org/firedrake_24.html">Firedrake 2024 user meeting</a> in Oxford, UK.</p>
-<p>2024-07-01: I will attend the <a href="https://pdesoft.org/">PDESoft 2024 conference</a> in Cambridge.</p>
+<p>2024-07-01: I will attend the <a href="https://pdesoft.org/">PDESoft 2024 conference</a> in Cambridge, UK.</p>
 <p>2024-06-21: I will attend the <a href="https://efef2024.github.io/">European Finite Element Fair</a> organised by <a href="https://profiles.ucl.ac.uk/36640-erik-burman">Erik Burman</a> and others in London, UK.</p>
 <p>2024-06-10: I will give a plenary talk at the <a href="https://indico.math.cnrs.fr/event/napde">New Trends in Numerical Analysis of PDEs</a> conference organised by Clément Cancès, Claire Chainais, Maxime Herda, Simon Lemaire, and Antoine Zurek in Lille, France.</p>
+<p>2024-06-10: Kars Knook will organise a minisymposium on <a href="https://www.math.emory.edu/~yxi26/Precond24/accepted.html">Preconditioners for High Frequency Helmholtz Problems</a> at the Preconditioning 2024 meeting in Atlanta, USA.</p>
 <p>2024-05-20: I will give a plenary talk at the <a href="https://hpcse.it4i.cz/HPCSE24/">HPCSE 2024 High Performance Computing in Science and Engineering conference</a> in Soláň, Czechia.</p>
 <p>2024-05-03: I will give a talk in the <a href="https://warwick.ac.uk/fac/sci/maths/research/events/colloquium/">Warwick Mathematics Colloquium</a>.</p>
 <p>2024-04-03: I will give a plenary talk at the <a href="https://events.dm.unipi.it/event/225/">Exploiting Algebraic and Geometric Structure in Time-Integration Methods</a> workshop organised by Santolo Leveque, Stefano Massei, Cecilia Pagliantini, Luca Saluzzi, and Milo Viviani in Pisa, Italy.</p>
 <p>2024-03-11: I will attend the <a href="https://icerm.brown.edu/programs/sp-s24/w2/">PDEs and Geometry: Numerical Aspects</a> workshop at ICERM, as part of the <a href="https://icerm.brown.edu/programs/sp-s24/">Numerical PDEs: Analysis, Algorithms, and Data Challenges</a> semester program.</p>
-<p>2024-03-06: I will present at the annual <a href="https://ukaeaevents.com/neptune-workshop-2024/">UKAEA NEPTUNE</a> workshop.</p>

 <h2 id="news">News</h2>
+<p>2024-03-06: I spoke at the annual <a href="https://ukaeaevents.com/neptune-workshop-2024/">UKAEA NEPTUNE</a> workshop.</p>
 <p>2024-02-29: I hosted <a href="https://cemse.kaust.edu.sa/ecrc/people/person/stefano-zampini">Stefano Zampini</a> for a talk in the <a href="https://www.maths.ox.ac.uk/node/66126">Computational Mathematics and Applications seminar</a>.</p>
 <p>2024-02-05: I taught a graduate school on using Firedrake to solve PDEs at ICERM, as part of the <a href="https://icerm.brown.edu/programs/sp-s24/">Numerical PDEs: Analysis, Algorithms, and Data Challenges</a> semester program.
 Update: <a href="https://github.com/pefarrell/icerm2024">the slides and code for the course are available</a>.</p>
 <p>2024-01-30: Welcome to <a href="https://scholar.google.co.uk/citations?user=SCoRD7cAAAAJ&hl=en&oi=ao">Diego Hayashi Alonso</a>, who is visiting for a year from the Universidade de São Paulo.</p>